OpenWaterFoundation/owf-experiment-logging-java/README.md

 .level=INFO
 ```
-3.)
-In the Run Configuration under the VM Arguments add the following piece of code:
+3. In the Run Configuration under the VM Arguments add the following:
 ```
 -Djava.util.logging.config.file=src/main/resources/logging.properties
 ```
-This specifies where the logging.properties file lives so the java.util.logging logger knows what logging configuration file to use.
+This specifies where the logging.properties file lives so the `java.util.logging` logger knows what logging configuration file to use.

-4.)
-Run the program as a Java Applicaiton
+4. Run the program as a Java Application:

 * [Configuration Documentation](http://tutorials.jenkov.com/java-logging/configuration.html)
 * [Filehandler Documentation](https://docs.oracle.com/javase/7/docs/api/java/util/logging/FileHandler.html)